nst/STTwitter/README.md

 ### Developers

-The application only interacts with `STTwitterAPIWrapper`.
+The application only interacts with `STTwitterAPI`.

-`STTwitterAPIWrapper` maps Objective-C methods with all documented Twitter API endpoints.
+`STTwitterAPI` maps Objective-C methods with all documented Twitter API endpoints.

 You can create your own convenience methods with fewer parameters.
 You can also use this generic methods directly: